The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 Weekly homework assignments let you apply the concepts learned in lecture and section to more challenging problems.
 Homeworks will typically be released on Fridays and due the following Thursday.

-Homework is scored out of 2 points, and every incorrect question costs you 1 point.
+Homework is scored out of 2 points, and every incorrect question reduces your score by 1 point.

 Homework Recovery Policy